rhizomedotorg/eaas-installer/README-local-mode.md

 ### Updating

-Do not remove the `eaasi-installer` repository from your computer, because you will be able to update to new distribution versions of EaaS:
+Do not remove the `eaas-installer` repository from your computer, because you will be able to update to new distribution versions of EaaS:

 ```sh
 ./scripts/update.sh ui ear docker-image